 Today, extreme sports is a multi-billion dollar industry compared to the past when it attracted only the courageous and adventurous.
 Surfing seems to attract most of the attention.
 According to a report by Global Industry Analysts, the USA alone has more than 40 million participants in the five most popular sports.
 In Europe as well, there are events almost every weekend covering children from the age of ten to adults.
 It is an industry founded on taking risks in very awkward situations.
+Here are other extreme sports news you should know:

 Inside Extreme Sports